 Why are some societies more unequal than others?
 How can we explain high levels of unemployment and soaring budget deficits?
-Why do women participate in the labour market in some countries, but largely stay at home in others?
+Why do women participate in the labour market in some countries, but largely stay at home with others?
 Why do health care and other public services differ in their quality across developed societies?
 The answers to these questions are all related to the welfare state.

 The development of the modern welfare state has profoundly transformed societies in the 20th century.
 In the Western World, it has laid the foundation for peace and stability and helped to establish fundamental principles such as gender equality and social mobility.
 More recently, Asian and Latin American countries have embraced the concept and developed ambitious welfare state programmes.

 Hence, all over the world welfare states fundamentally shape the functioning of societies.
 At the same time, they are subject to intense political conflict and exposed to multiple pressures for change.
-Understanding the roots of the modern welfare state as well as its effects and main challenges therefore is essential in learning about the future of societies.
+Understanding the roots of the modern welfare state as well as its effects and main challenges, therefore, is essential in learning about the future of societies.
 This is the knowledge we provide our students with.

 The Master programme is made up of four semesters over a two-year period.
-The mandatory first semester courses provides you with an overview of the development, challenges and possible solutions for public policy and welfare studies.
+The mandatory first semester courses provide you with an overview of the development, challenges and possible solutions for public policy and welfare studies.
 The second semester goes more in-depth with the three basic pillars of the education, namely public administration, the welfare state and the labour markets, as well as comparative methodology and data.
-During the third semester you will receive more specialised training in methods, as well as in analysis of policies and politics.
+During the third semester, you will receive more specialised training in methods, as well as in the analysis of policies and politics.
 Furthermore, you may be able to participate in an on-going research project or have a semester abroad.
 During the fourth and final semester, you will write your independent Master thesis, where you can choose to focus analytically on a topic of your interest.

 The MSc in Social Sciences in Comparative Public Policy and Welfare Studies provides the skills and knowledge to pursue various careers in the area of public policy analysis, advice and development.